Abdelrahman-Medhat/scalable-twitter-activity-monitor/README.md

 ## 🔄 Scaling Configuration

-The system is engineered for massive horizontal scaling, specifically designed to handle billions of Twitter profiles across distributed Docker containers and multiple servers.
+RabbitMQ is the core of this system that engineered for massive horizontal scaling, specifically designed to handle billions of Twitter profiles across distributed Docker containers and multiple servers.
+At its core, RabbitMQ serves as the message broker, enabling asynchronous processing of profile inactivity checks in a highly scalable manner.
 The consumer service is the backbone of this scalability, configured in `docker-compose.yml` to support:

 ```yaml
 consumer: